 The crypto sector faced a bump yesterday as most coins dropped in market value.
 Even the strong-going Bitcoin dipped below the 60,000 dollar mark.
 The world’s biggest crypto traded 3.5 % below at 58,725 dollars.

 While the numbers are unfavorable, Bitcoin is still trading 30% up in October.
-To know the long-term potentials of the coin, you can read more our forecast post.
+To know the long-term potentials of the coin, you can learn more from our forecast post.
 In addition, Bitcoin broke through the 65,000 dollar mark recently with the news of its ETFs surfacing.
 For example, BITO or ProShares Bitcoin Strategy ETF amassed over 1 billion dollars in assets within a week.

 Similarly, Ether also followed BTC’s ventures into a downward spiral.
 The second-largest crypto dropped by 5% to 3,959 dollars despite its Altair update dropping recently.
 Solana also faced immense losses due to an 8% fall to reach 185 dollars.
-Take a look at Ethereum casino page and know more in detail!

 The trend haunted most altcoins as XRP and Cardano shed more than 11% in 24 hours.
 Litecoin and Polkadot shared the same fate, falling 9-10% in a short span.